qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 Understanding when and how to use functional programming ideas like immutability, persistent data structures, map/filter/reduce, lambdas, tuples, algebraic data types (or union types, or class hierarchies to simulate union types in C#) and higher-order functions is a crucial skill for intermediate and senior developers.
 I lament that introductory courses still teach nested for-loops before they teach map/filter, that "blocks" (procedures) in Scratch cannot return values, and that my university still teaches C++ to first-year students.

-Traditional procedural and object-oriented programming has its uses, but if I could only choose one programming paradigm, functional would be it.
+Traditional procedural and object-oriented programming has its uses, but if I could only choose one programming paradigm to use for everything, functional would be it.

 ### 9. Know what things cost ###